 If you are facing employee retention issues, this free article by Derek Stockley may help.

-The 2005/2006 summer edition of BRW magazine had some good cartoons about 2006.
-One showed the typical slave master, complete with whip, walking the aisle of an old style ship.
+in a magazine review article, a cartoon showed the typical slave master, complete with whip, walking the aisle of an old style ship.
 The rowers were struggling under the threat of the whip.
 The caption stated:

 It reminded me of the old saying (source unknown):

 We will stop using the whip when morale improves.

 The cartoon was a "tongue in cheek" comment about the new industrial relations (IR) legislation introduced by the federal government.
 In a previous article, Staff motivation in the industrial relations reform context, I discussed some of the motivational issues raised by the various campaigns surrounding the reforms.

 The imagery of the cartoon again highlights the importance of the employer/employee relationship.

 This is now even more important, given that employee retention is now such a big issue.

 Young people are more mobile and less committed to individual organisations.
 The baby boomers are approaching retirement age.